kaylahopl3y/IAQA/README.md

 Q1 - Theory

-All questions with solutions can be found in the pdf attached along with references
+All questions with solutions can be found in the QA_solutions.pdf attached along with references

 Q2 - Problem Solving